untisapi/untis4j/README.md

     public static void main(String[] args) {
         try {
-            Session session = Session.login("your webuntis username", "your webuntis password", "webuntis.grupet.at", "demo_inf");  // creates a new webuntis session
+            Session session = Session.login("your webuntis username", "your webuntis password", "webuntis.grupet.at", "demo_inf");
+            // creates a new webuntis session

-            Response response = session.getCustomData("getAMethodThatIsNotImplemented");  // requests the custom method
+            Response response = session.getCustomData("getAMethodThatIsNotImplemented");
+            // requests the custom method
-            if (response.isError()) {  // you can easily check if the response contains an error return;
+            if (response.isError()) {
+                // you can easily check if the response contains an error return;
             } else {
+                // get the response...
-                JSONObject responseObject = response.getResponse();  //get the response...
+                JSONObject responseObject = response.getResponse();
+                // ...and read it
-                JSONObject result = responseObject.getJSONObject("result"); //...and read it
+                JSONObject result = responseObject.getJSONObject("result");

                 System.out.println(result.toString());
             }

+            // logout
-            session.logout();  //logout
+            session.logout();
-        } catch (LoginException e) {  // this exception get thrown if something went wrong with Session.login System.out.println("Failed to login: " + e.getMessage());
+        } catch (LoginException e) {
+            // this exception get thrown if something went wrong with Session.login System.out.println("Failed to login: " + e.getMessage());
-            return;
-        } catch (IOException e) {  // if an error appears this get thrown e.printStackTrace();
+        } catch (IOException e) {
+            // if an error appears this get thrown e.printStackTrace();
-            return;
         }
     }
 }